quailjs/quail/docs/tests/blockquoteUseForQuotations.rst

 .. code-block:: html

-    &lt;p&gt;A long quote of several sentences.
-This should probably be placed in a blockquote, as it is too long to read in a single sentence, and the presence of a blockquote tag would help indicate it is actually an excerpt from somewhere else.&lt;/p&gt;
+    <p>A long quote of several sentences.
+This should probably be placed in a blockquote, as it is too long to read in a single sentence, and the presence of a blockquote tag would help indicate it is actually an excerpt from somewhere else.</p>